Andrea M. Darcy

 I understand now why I have a fear of relationships.
 But what do I do?

-A fear of relationships and love tends to be deep-rooted, so there is no ‘quick fix’ to changing it.
+A fear of relationships and love tends to be deep-rooted, and be connected to a fear that love hurts.
+So there is no ‘quick fix’ to changing it.
 On the other hand, with a commitment to self-development and leaving your comfort zone, you can and will see real improvements.

 Self-help can be a great start.
 Reading articles like this, books about love and intimacy, or going to workshops and support groups is useful.
 But many people find that to break their deeply entrenched patterns of pushing others away they need professional support.